gbif/ipt/dataHostingCentres.md

 ## Sweden

 [GBIF Sweden](http://www.gbif.se/) provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Sweden IPT](http://www.gbif.se/ipt/).
 Please contact Anders Telenius <anders.telenius@nrm.se> for assistance.

+## Taiwan

+The [Taiwan Biodiversity Information Facility (TaiBIF)](http://www.taibif.tw/en) provides helpdesk support to new publishers in Taiwan, and hosting support for datasets on the [TaiBIF IPT](http://taibif.tw/ipt/).
+Please contact Yu-Huang Wang <yuhuangwang@gmail.com> for assistance.